markolbert/J4JCommandLine/docs/goal-concept.md

 I also wanted the library to work with dependency injection.
 Initially that was a very pervasive design consideration but ultimately it ended up being fairly trivial.
-The primary library has a related Autofac support library (I love Autofac -- it's worth checking out).
+There's an add-on library which provides [Autofac](https://autofac.org) support (I love Autofac -- it's worth checking out).

 Finally, I wanted the library to be relatively easily extensible and customizable.
-Consequently, most of its core revolve around key interfaces.
+Consequently, most of its core revolves around key interfaces.
 The guts of the code implement those interfaces and glue them together into a functioning whole.
 But you should be able to customize the bits and just drop them into the overall framework (that's